ItaiAxelrad/hurricane-forecast-verification/README.md

 Hurricane events can have a drastic effect on the hydrology of the affected areas, which can lead to catastrophic results for the people who live there.
 Water level rise and storm surges can flood low lying areas, causing millions of dollars of damage.
 Destruction of marine ecosystems harm the fish life in the area.
 Wetlands are being considered as a potential component of flood protection by lowering surges as they propagate inland from the coast (Wansley et al., 2009).
 Also methods to quantify the effect of wetlands on coastal surge levels are not fully comprehensive and the degree to which wetlands attenuate surge is highly debatable, some studies have shown that wetlands do have the potential to reduce surges.
 As coastal areas are highly likely to be eroded or damaged due to storm waves, it is increasingly important to find solutions to reduce the impacts of high storm events on the population.
 Coastal protection systems should consider both engineered systems, such as strong levees designed to withstand the impacts of strong hurricanes and high flood events, and natural features, such as wetlands.

 Wetlands and other marine ecosystems, as mentioned before, have the potential to be damaged during high storm events.
-Without wetland restoration, Louisiana could lose about 4,548 km2 of wetland and other coastal land over the next 50 years (Barbier et al., 2013).
-But wetland restoration is expensive and estimates show an investment of $25 billion over 50 years could still result in 585 km2 of loss.
+Without wetland restoration, Louisiana could lose about 4,548 square kilometers of wetland and other coastal land over the next 50 years (Barbier et al., 2013).
+But wetland restoration is expensive and estimates show an investment of $25 billion over 50 years could still result in 585 square kilometers of loss.
 Yet, wetland investments could potentially reduce the future vulnerability of the coast to periodic hurricane storm surges.
 It is this important to assess the potential benefit of restoring these habitats to attenuate future storms versus the cost of rehabilitation.

 ### Economic Impact